Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Preliminaries

 Consider a smart city that consists of numerous IoT sensors and processing infrastructure distributed throughout a wide area.
 To optimize traffic flow and reduce emissions, we want to process various types of data streams (e.g., audio, video, temperature) through a series of containerized services.
 Consider Fig.~\ref{fig:MUDAP-architecture}, where an IoT device, like an IP camera, generates a continuous stream of video frames.
 To detect objects within the stream, e.g., cars in traffic junctions, video frames are processed by an Edge device in close vicinity.

-Frames are buffered before ingesting them to the service, which provides two benefits: (1) additional data sources, like another camera, can simply subscribe to the same buffer; and (2) if an IoT devices changes the amount of generated data, the processing service can react to this according to the backpressure.
-From the service's perspective, such changes to the data sources primarily affect the request rate.
-Therefore, we abstract the actual data sources under incoming \textit{requests per second} (RPS).
-To sustain SLO fulfillment despite increasing RPS, the service is scaled dynamically.
-However, conventional scaling mechanisms, like horizontal autoscaling, require additional hosts, which are not available in this case.
+Frames are collected in a standalone buffer, from where services consume them; this provides two benefits: (1) new data sources, like another camera, can simply stream to the same buffer; and (2) if the amount of generated data increases, a processing service can react to this according to the backpressure.
+From a service perspective, these changes only affect the buffer size.
+Therefore, we abstract the actual data sources as \textit{requests per second} (RPS) received by the buffer.
+To sustain SLO fulfillment under varying RPS, services are scaled dynamically.
+While conventional scaling mechanisms, like horizontal autoscaling~\cite{quattrocchi_autoscaling_2024_short}, assume that tasks can be shared among machines, we constrain the problem further and assume an isolated Edge device with limited resources.